AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

-# ESP8266_AnchorChainContol_WLAN
-Remote control for anchor chain that shows current chain lenght via WLAN to phone/tablet (with Wemos D1 Mini).

-# ESP32 Anchor Chain Remote Contol / Counter via WLAN
+# Anchor Chain Contol with WLAN

+This is a port from the ESP32 repository to a Wemos D1 Mini which is amaller than the ESP 32 Node MCU.

 This repository shows how to remotely control the achor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.